11 Innovative Physical Theater Companies

 Article Image

-From the Greek chorus to Commedia dell'arte to Japanese Noh, movement has been a key element of storytelling since the earliest days of the theater.
-Often incorporating elements of music, dance, and fine art, physical theater is a diverse style that blends traditional and less-than-traditional techniques.
-Lovers of clown work, Viewpoints, and corporeal mime take note: Here are 11 companies producing physical theater all over the world.
+From the Greek chorus to commedia dell’arte to Japanese Noh, movement has been a key element of storytelling since the earliest days of theater.
+Often incorporating elements of music, dance, and fine art, physical theater is a diverse genre that blends traditional and experimental techniques.
+Here are 11 companies from around the world that produce innovative physical theater.

 Frantic Assembly (London)